mlabs-haskell/plutus-simple-model/README.md

 wait $ hours 4
 ```

-That's it.
-You can find complete example at the test suite (see `Suites.Plutus.Model.Script.Test.Game`).
+That's it. you can find complete example at the test suite (see `Suites.Plutus.Model.Script.Test.Game`).
-There are other useful functions to discuss.
+There are other useful function to dicuss.
 Look up the docs for the `Mock` and `Contract` modules.

 ### How to use custom coins